zwave-js/node-zwave-js/docs/api/node.md

 > [!NOTE] This test builds on some functionality that is not available for all controller or nodes.
 If the node does not support `Powerlevel CC` or the controller does not support TX reports, this check will be less reliable.

+> [!NOTE] The test results are also printed to the driver logs.
+If you want to format the results in the same way in your application, you can use the `formatLifelineHealthCheckSummary` and/or `formatLifelineHealthCheckRound` methods which are exposed from `zwave-js/Utils`.

 ### `checkRouteHealth`

 ```ts